 And, Chinese drones are really taking off (pardon the pun) and there are special designated areas where these flying robots are delivering products to customers.

 There’s plenty of weird and wonderful food in China.
 Much of it is very different to the food you’re used to.

-From crunchy chicken feet to stinky tofu, your tastebuds and senses will be pushed to the limit if you get the chance to visit China.
+From crunchy chicken feet and stinky tofu to deep fried durian for dessert, your tastebuds and senses will be pushed to the limit if you get the chance to visit China.

 Read more about weird food Chinese people eat.

 Party ruler Xi Jinping is prominent in modern day Chinese culture.
 He’s one of the most famous Chinese people and one of the most powerful people in the world.